-Synthesis, 'How to...', Forum and Review Papers
+Synthesis, 'How to...', Review and Commentary Papers

 Synthesis papers are balanced, comprehensive and concise overviews of well-established field or laboratory study systems targeted at a broad ecological audience.
 These papers review the trajectory of these studies and their impact on our understanding of general ecological theory, in addition to highlighting potentially fruitful avenues for future research.
 For more details please see our Synthesis paper guidelines.

 How To papers are instructional papers that aim to serve as a practical guide for animal ecologists in using a specific experimental or theoretical model or system.
 For more details please see our 'How to...' paper guidelines.

 The editors welcome short, synthetic review articles providing novel insight and synthesis on topical subjects of general interest to the readership.
 Please note that we are not looking to publish papers that simply review the literature; reviews still need to provide genuine advances in our ecological thinking.